lggonzalez-lafise/poket_passkey/client/react/README-REACT-NATIVE.md

 ##### Setting Up the associated domain

-1. Open your project's XCode Workspace by navigating to the root folder of your React Native App and run `open ./ios/YOUR_APP_NAME.xcworkspace`
+1. Open your project's XCode Workspace by navigating to the root folder of your React Native Index and run `open ./ios/YOUR_APP_NAME.xcworkspace`
-2. Select your target App and navigate to `Signing & Capabilities` tab
+2. Select your target Index and navigate to `Signing & Capabilities` tab
 3. Scroll down until you find the `Associated Domains` section and click the button `+` to add one
 4. Type `webcredentials:` followed by your naked domain (e.g.: `webcredentials:example.com`)